-- may participate in the questioning only by permission of the chair of the committee, but - are not permitted to participate in the discussion of the student's performance and must withdraw before such discussion commences
+• may participate in the questioning only by permission of the chair of the committee, but

+• are not permitted to participate in the discussion of the student's performance and must withdraw before such discussion commences

-Attendance and Responsibilities of a Pro Dean at Examinations: A Pro Dean is a full voting member when attending an examination.
-The Pro Dean's presence is in addition to the regular membership.
-Attendance of the Pro Dean may be at the request of a committee member, student, chair, the Associate chair for graduate studies, the Dean of the department's Faculty, or the Dean, FGSR.
-The Pro Dean's role is to ensure the proper conduct of the examination and will intercede actively to correct procedural problems.
-The Pro Dean has the power to adjourn an examination.
-If problems are encountered, the Pro Dean is asked to submit a brief report to the Dean, FGSR.
+Attendance and Responsibilities of a Pro Dean at Examinations: A Pro Dean's presence is in addition to the regular membership.
+Attendance of the Pro Dean may be at the request of a committee member, student, chair, graduate coordinator, the Dean of the department's Faculty, or the Dean, GPS.

+The Pro Dean's role is to ensure the proper conduct of the examination, including interceding actively to correct procedural problems and to ensure fairness to the student and adherence to academic standards.
+The Pro Dean may participate in questioning the student and in deliberations, but does not vote on the outcome of the examination except when necessary to establish a majority for or against adjournment.
+The Pro Dean also has the power to adjourn an examination at any time prior to the start of deliberations.
+If problems are encountered, the Pro Dean is asked to submit a brief report to the Dean, GPS.